jlinoff/pam/README.md

-As a side note, I store my _PAM_ record files in iCloud _IaaS_ storage (infrastructure as a service) that is automatically mounted as a local volume on each device so that the files look like they are local but they are, in fact, stored in the cloud.
-That allows me to access the files from any of my devices: laptops, phones and tablets.
+As a side note, I store my _PAM_ record files in iCloud _IaaS_ storage (infrastructure as a service) that is automatically mounted as a local volume on each device so that the files look like they are local but they are, in fact, stored in the cloud which allows them to be accessed any of my devices: laptops, phones and tablets from the load/save file menu.

+For files I want to share with other folks, I use Google Drive to store the file and then make the file shared but there are many other great options (like DropBox or OneDrive).

 Of course you could simply load and save the data to a local file but that _might_ restrict your ability to access to it from other devices